CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb7.png)

 6. Both the newly created users will show up similarly as shown below.
-Copy the **user principal name** of both users and keep in a text editor.
+Copy the **user principal name** of both users and paste in a text editor so that we can use it further.

    ![ws name.](media/lb11.png)